amirkdv/codex/README.md

 **Are semantic trees well-defined?**

-A DOM tree for which it's clear what this "semantic tree" is must follow rigid rules.
+A DOM tree needs to follow rigid rules for this "semantic tree" to be well defined.
 For example, if you wrap an `<h1>` in 5 different `<div>`s, how does the "headness" of `<h1>` propagate up its ancestry?

-Luckily, the kinds of trees that can possibly come out of a typical, say, markdown or docx file, *are* indeed quite limited; written documents can only represent trees that can be flattened into a linear order.
+Luckily, the kinds of trees that can possibly come out of a, say, markdown or docx file, *are* indeed quite limited; written documents can only represent trees that can be flattened into a linear order.

-The main technical assumption that Codex makes about its input DOM tree is this:
+The main assumption that Codex makes about its input DOM tree is this:

 **All headings in the document are immediate children of `<body>`**

-With this, we can then define clearly what the semantic tree is, how its related to the DOM tree, and how to transform the DOM into its semantic structure, see `treeify.go`.
+This allows Codex to define what a document's semantic tree is, how it's related to the DOM tree, and how to transform the DOM into its semantic structure, see `treeify.go`.